Cuda-Chen/SeisPDF.jl/docs/src/index.md

 using SeisIO: read_data
 using SeisPDF

-# Read input data
+# Read input data using SeisIO
 S = read_data("mseed", "your_mseed.mseed")

-# Read response, currently only support SACPZ file
+# Read response from a SACPZ file
 response = read_resp_from_sacpz("your_sacpz_response", S.fs[1], length(S.x[1]))

 # Get the PDF of this input data